High Current Injector Program

 High Temperature Superconducting ECR Ion Source

 The ion source has been specifically designed to produce high currents of highly charged ions to provide varieties of ion species like noble gases etc. which are not possible with the existing Tandem accelerator.
-The high temperature superconducting-electron cyclotron resonance ion source (HTS-ECRIS) called PKDELIS, which was designed and developed mainly in collaboration with Pantechnik to operate at 14.5 and 18 GHz, consist of HTS coils of Bi-2223 and a permanent sextupole magnet to produce axial and radial magnetic field, respectively.
-The PKDELIS source using HTS coils is operational at higher superconducting temperature 20 K and requires a simpler cryostat and water-cooled cryo-cooler.
-The maximum axial magnetic field produced by HTS coils operating at their maximum current, are 1.8T and 1.5T at the injection and extraction side of the ion source, respectively.
+The high-temperature superconducting-electron cyclotron resonance ion source (HTS-ECRIS) called PKDELIS, which was designed and developed mainly in collaboration with Pantechnik to operate at 14.5 and 18 GHz, consist of HTS coils of Bi-2223 and a permanent sextupole magnet to produce an axial and radial magnetic field, respectively.
+The PKDELIS source using HTS coils is operational at a higher superconducting temperature of 20 K and requires a simpler cryostat and water-cooled cryo-cooler.
+The maximum axial magnetic field produced by HTS coils operating at their maximum current is 1.8T and 1.5T at the injection and extraction sides of the ion source, respectively.
 The maximum radial field on the chamber wall is 1.35 T.

 Figure 1: A view of the ion source and related components installed on 200kV high voltage platform

 The source is powered by an 18 GHz, 1.7 kW klystron generator.
-The plasma chamber and the bias tube are water cooled using a dedicated, portable, closed cycle water cooling system.
-The 30kV extraction system comprises of the plasma electrode, puller electrode, focus electrode and a last electrode with the same potential as the puller electrode.
+The plasma chamber and the bias tube are water-cooled using a dedicated, portable, closed-cycle water cooling system.
+The 30kV extraction system comprises the plasma electrode, puller electrode, focus electrode, and the last electrode with the same potential as the puller electrode.
 The extracted ions are being analyzed by a small, medium resolution, large acceptance, air-cooled, 90° analyzing magnet of banding radius 300mm.
-A view of the ion source and related components installed on 200kV high voltage platform is shown in figure 1.
+A view of the ion source and related components installed on a 200kV high voltage platform is shown in figure 1.
 A typical charge state distribution of argon plasma at 300W power is shown in figure 2

 Figure 2: Charge state distribution of argon plasma at 300W power.